geo-token/whitepaper/whitepaper.md

 **Environmental Issue.**
 The production and disposal of advertising materials, especially paper and plastic, negatively impact the environment.
 With growing environmental awareness, this aspect may play an increasingly important role.

 Modern cities are oversaturated with advertising messages, creating information noise.
 Billboards, posters, and signs all vie for the passerby's attention, reducing the effectiveness of individual advertising mediums.
-In such an environment, it is difficult to stand out and attract consumer attention, especially with significant spending on creativity and location.
+In such an environment, it isn't easy to stand out and attract consumer attention, especially with significant spending on creativity and location.

 Sadly, most fail to experience the "big game" without making a loud statement.